.NET 1.1C# Bitwise Shift Operators

 Shift Right Operator

-The shift right operator provides the reverse of the shift left operator, moving each bit to the right by a number of digits.
-In the C# programming language, the shift right operator is represented as two greater than signs (>>).
+The shift right operator provides the reverse of shift left, moving each bit to the right by a number of digits.
+C# uses two greater than signs (>>) for the operator.

 uint value = 240; // 11110000